-Before submitting a book proposal, please familiarize yourself with the types of books we publish—for example, by visiting the New and Forthcoming Books section of our website.
-Currently our acquisition interests are on the topics of Buddhism, mindful living, yoga, psychology, parenting, crafting, creativity, and cooking.
-We do not accept proposals for fiction (children’s books excepted), poetry, exposés, end-time prophecies, channeled works, martial arts manuals, quotation books, card decks, or audio/video.
+Before submitting a book proposal, please familiarize yourself with our company and the types of books we publish—for example, by visiting the New and Forthcoming Books and About Shambhala sections of our website.
+Currently our acquisition interests are on the topics of Buddhism, mindful living, yoga, psychology, health and wellness, nature, parenting, crafting, creativity, and cooking.
+We do not accept proposals for fiction (children’s books excepted), poetry, exposés, end-time prophecies, channeled works, martial arts manuals, quotation books, or audio/video.
 Anything sent within these genres/formats will not receive a response.

 To prepare a book proposal, see our recommended template.
+For Bala Kids proposals, please see the guidelines posted here.
 Though we are flexible with format, please be advised that at minimum, you should include a synopsis, a chapter outline, a brief biographical statement or résumé, and two sample chapters.

 When you are ready to submit, e-mail your proposal to [email protected].
 You will receive an automatic reply confirming that your message has been received.
+Please only submit your proposal once.
 We do accept simultaneous submissions, as long as this is clearly noted in the body of your e-mail.
-Please be courteous and withdraw your submission if it is accepted elsewhere.
+If you decide to publish your work elsewhere, please notify [email protected] and withdraw your proposal.

 If the combined file size of your attachments exceeds 2 MB (this should happen only if your submission contains many images), please upload the large files to a cloud storage service such as Dropbox, Hightail, or Google Drive and send us a link we can follow to access them.

-Your submission will be reviewed over the course of about two months.
+Your submission will be reviewed over the course of twelve to fifteen weeks.
 As long as you’ve properly followed our guidelines, we will send a response to you via e-mail within this timeframe.
-Please DO NOT ask about the status of your submission, as this only prolongs the review process.
+Please do not ask about the status of your submission, as this only prolongs the review process.

 Frequently Asked Questions